wday0507/DarkPool-OrderBook-Simulator/README.md

         - price (so orders can be sorted by price)
         - time (if orders have the same price, they must respect the FIFO principle)

 These are the order attributes that are essential for placing orders in the book correctly.
-The dicitonary of all orders is accessed to obtain other attributes such as quantity, expirty time,, order_type, etc...
+The dictionary of all orders is accessed to obtain other attributes such as quantity, expirty time, order_type, etc...

+The Orderbook class has 16 separate functions to process specific order types.
+2 sides, 4 order types, 2 visiblity options -> 16.

+Each of the 16 functions works differently, but they all contain the same core logic:
+       1/ match order with opposing side orders from the visible book (for visisble orders, vice versa for darkpool orders) 2/ if part of the order is not filled, match with opposing side of the darkpool book (for visisble orders, vice versa for darkpool orders)
+       3/ if part of the order is not filled, add it to the orderbook

+Some unique features of the matching logic include (but is not limited to):
+              - Visisble market orders -> track slipapge to measure market liquidity
+              - Limit orders -> only match with prices equal to or better than the order price
+              - FOK orders -> calcualte the sum of availble asks (for bid orders) that are available to match with before proceeding

 ### **test_orderbook**